danielthepope/led-server/README.md

 ### Run the code

+Within your virtual environment, you can run `python led_server/led.py`.
+If you're running on something that isn't a Raspberry Pi, you might well see a simulation of the LEDs pop up on your screen.

-There are two helper scripts that you can run, `run-pixels` and `run-server`.
+Alternatively there are two helper scripts that you can run, `run-pixels` and `run-server`.

 `run-pixels` just checks that you've got the LEDs set up correctly.
 It should turn on all the LEDs and make them show some random colours.